 1.1.8.
 Not transferred to a country which does not have adequate data protection laws.

 1.2.
 For the purposes of the Data Protection Act 1998, National Property Claims is the Data Controller.
-Our registered office is at Charter House, Stansfield Street, Nelson, United Kingdom, BB9 9XY.
+Our registered office is at 51 Ingleby Road, Bradford, West Yorkshire, BD8 9AP, United Kingdom.